 Had enough of gay cruising in Madrid – either in the bars or elsewhere?

-For those who want a bit more guaranteed action, there is eight steamy gay sauna in Madrid that shouldn’t leave you disappointed (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, there is eight steamy gay sauna in Madrid that shouldn’t leave you disappointed (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 If you want to explore your kinky side without a humid sauna, there is also the gay Madrid cruise club scene which is as sensually self-indulgent as you will find anywhere on Earth.

 Foreigners are happily welcoming in all gay sex clubs and sauna in Madrid, and although many speak English, you’ll still need to be good at reading non-verbal cues.
 Luckily we have out gay sauna guide to help you out!
 Most sauna here are open 24/7 at while not the cleanest in Europe, still offer plenty of fun – though watch out for rent boys at some location.